mzaneski/qcbot/README.md

 # qcbot
 Discord chatbot for organizing competitive pugs and scrims in Quake Champions.
+Personal project.
+Very unfinished. :p

 ### Known Issues:
 Reaction shortcuts do not work by default and have to be manually configured by the server admin.